 5. One farmer feeds 155 people around the world.
 That’s a lot of work and a lot of long hours in the field.
 The farmer you are cussing for slowing you down has probably been working 12+ hour days since the last time it rained.
 They have a lot on their mind not just you in their mirror.
 Please be patient.

 6. The average age of a farmer in America is close to 60 years old.
 Keep this in mind when you try to pass in a questionable manner.
 Keep the possible age of the driver in mind and remember how reaction time and quick thinking slow with age.
 I am no where near 60, but my father in law passed that milestone years ago.
-Don’t try cutting them off…they are bigger than you!

 7. The farmer will probably get over and let you pass as soon as they can safely get their implement over and off the road.
 Try to remember that slowing to 20 miles per hour for two miles will only delay your time 6 minutes.
-That is about the same amount of time for two stop lights.
+That is about the same amount of time as two stop lights.

 Wheat harvest has begun!
 Thank goodness I have a team of awesome babysitters to help us out.
 Last week, we got a lot of haying done.
 The total bale count so far is 727.